tejaChintalapati/PIRMotion-MSP430FR5969/README.md

 * LED will be turned on after detecting Raising Edge interrupt from Sensor and will be switched off by WDT.

-* The timeperiod can be controlled by configuring WDT in WDTInitialisation.c
+* The LED on period can be controlled by configuring WDT in WDTInitialisation.c

 * Sensor gives 3.5V output(Logic 1) if Vcc is 5V.
 Below 5V, sensor is behaving erratically.
 Make sure you give 5V at Vcc pin